 This buzzy, fine dining restaurant and bar, located at The Landing area of Disney Springs has a warm, fun atmosphere and is a great choice for a special evening out.
 The cocktails are great (as is the wine list) and as the sun goes down, the resident DJ cranks up the tunes, making you want to dance in your seat!
 It’s open for lunch and dinner (I’d say it was less geared to families than some of the other venues, especially during the evening) and there’s a great outside patio area too.
 Our favourites were the crispy rock shrimp with chilli remoulade (a massive portion – we recommend you share) and the incredibly good steaks.
 STK also offers a market fish of the day.
 My Florida grouper with pickled squash, cherry tomatoes and guajillo chilli jam was outstanding.
 Oh, and order the parmesan truffle fries – they’re huge too and completely delicious.

-Amy and I visited the Boathouse in January this year.
+I love the Boathouse.
 It’s a fine dining, water front restaurant serving great cocktails, classic American steaks and seafood in a really lovely setting.
 For menu choices, I’d recommend their fabulous premium steaks, and also this delicious coconut shrimp appetiser.
 There’s also a lovely outdoor area if you fancy more casual dining (go for the lobster rolls).

 My friend Laura was at Disney Springs this summer and highly recommended Blaze Fast-Fire’d Pizza where you choose from a huge range of toppings to create your own personal pizza, and I’m hearing great things about D-Luxe Burger (burgers are apparently incredible and there are some knockout desserts, which I shall be trying very soon).